The other day I got an email from Meg, a reader of MoneyPantry, wanting to know how she could start a free blog to make money with.

 But if your intent is to monetize your blog, you must choose a profitable topic and your content must serve the interest of others.

-This is the only way to be assured of traffic to your blog site and amass audience.
+This is the only way to be assured of traffic to your blog.

 Perhaps topic selection is the trickiest part in starting the whole blog.